joshuanianji/derivative/README.md

 Special thanks to:

-- Benjamin Kovach's [Symbolic Calculus in Haskell](http://5outh.blogspot.com/2013/05/symbolic-calculus-in-haskell.html) the blog post which inspired this project
+- Benjamin Kovach's [Symbolic Calculus in Haskell](http://5outh.blogspot.com/2013/05/symbolic-calculus-in-haskell.html), the blog post which inspired this project.

 - [MathQuill](http://mathquill.com/), for making it so easy manage LaTeX input and output.